-There is a list of internships offers at the end of this page, with regular updates.
+There is a list of internship offers at the end of this page, with regular updates.

 Ongoing research projects

 MuNIR is a project aiming at offering a platform to index, search and analyse music scores.
 It aims at continuing the Neuma project, which was done by my colleague before I joined their team.
 It is now a partnership between the CNAM and researchers from McGill University.

 Genèse du CEDRIC

 With colleagues in the History departement, we start a project on the genesis of my computer science lab.
 The main objective is to understand how a young research field (computer science) was gradually accepted as a legit one.
 We have a digital humanities perspective, analysing first-hand archive documents and testimonies.

 I was involved in the AMMICO project during my 18-month post-doctoral contract with Univ.
 Paris 13 and Emmanuel Viennet’s team.
 The project aims at bringing museums, hardware builders and AI and Physics research labs to design new handheld devices for enhancing museum visits.
 The core idea is to propose geolocation-based recommendations of artworks.